Photo Credit: Roger Kisby/Getty Images

 MF DOOM Told The Story Of 6ix9ine Years Ago On "Rap Snitch Knishes"

-One of MF DOOM’s most popular songs has since resurfaced amid Tekashi 6ix9ine’s testimony.
+This MF DOOM song has resurfaced amid Tekashi 6ix9ine's testimony.

 Countless rap songs have been made centered around the topic of snitching but there is one in particular that people have referenced on social media this week in light of Tekashi 6ix9ine's testimony against his former Nine Trey Gangsta Bloods crew — MF DOOM's "Rap Snitch Knishes."